Ctross/Ctross.github.io/genetics/index.md

 #
 subheadline: ""
 title: "Genetics Publications"
 teaser: "In the domain of genetics, I work on issues related to immunogenetics, primate colony management, and gene-culture coevolution.
-Most of my work is in collaboration with the Molecular Anthropology Laboratory at UC DAvis."
+Most of my work is in collaboration with the Molecular Anthropology Laboratory at UC Davis."
 categories:
   -
 tags: